The A’s 10 Greatest Hitters

 Harry Davis (1901-11, 1913-17)

-Before Baker, the local from Philadelphia was the A’s first deadball era boomer, matching Baker by leading the AL in home runs over four straight years from 1904-07—twice pacing the circuit with a mere eight for a season.
+Before Baker, the local from Philadelphia was the A’s first deadball era boomer, matching Baker by leading the AL over straight years from 1904-07—twice pacing the circuit with a mere eight for a season.

 Davis began his career with the National League in 1895 but found it difficult getting everyday activity on the field.
 He temporarily gave up on the game in 1900 and worked in a railroad when Mack came to him offering a chance to play for the A’s in the newborn AL. The opportunity rescued Davis’ career and turned him into the A’s best hitter during their first decade of existence—peaking in 1905 when he led the AL in runs, doubles, home runs and RBIs.